papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/spawn-a-basic-network.md

   name = "collator01"
 ```

-This configuration file defines a network with a relaychain with two nodes, `alice` and `bob`, and a parachain with a collator named `collator01`.
+This configuration file defines a network with a relay chain with two nodes, `alice` and `bob`, and a parachain with a collator named `collator01`.
 Also, it sets a timeout of 120 seconds for the network to be ready.

 ## Running the Network